eshadatta/exp-cite-page/README.md

         -r, --repo DIRECTORY            Path to repository containing the files [required]
         -b, --batch
+        -dry, --dry-run                 Run script upto deposit but do not deposit.
+                                        Creates PIDs for files and stops
         -st, --sub-type [crossref|custom]
                                         Type of submission protocol
         --info FILE                     Submission information, for crossref, please